-If you need more breathing room in your monthly budget, try lowering your car payment by refinancing, lengthening your loan term, or considering a less expensive vehicle.
+If you need more breathing room in your monthly budget, you can get a lower monthly car payment by refinancing, lengthening your loan term, or considering a less expensive vehicle.

 Here’s what you need to know about lowering your monthly car payments.

-Here are a few helpful ways that you can lower your loan payment before you buy a vehicle.
+Here are a few helpful ways that you can lower a car payment before you buy a vehicle.

 When it comes to finding the best financing rate on your loan, it pays to shop around.